Skip to content

 uri = "file:///home/mai/data"

-• enable — Whether to expose Roots capability to MCP servers.
+• enable — Whether to expose Roots capabilities to the MCP server.
 Default: disabled

 Each Root item:

-• enabled — Whether to enable this root.
+• enabled — Whether to enable.
 Default: enabled

-• uri — Root URI, typically a file:// path.
+• uri — The Root URI, typically a file:// path.
 Required when enabled.
 Default: empty

-If you connect a filesystem MCP server (e.g., @modelcontextprotocol/server-filesystem), enabling Roots tells the server where your data directory is, so it can read and write files there.
+If connected to a file system MCP server (e.g., @modelcontextprotocol/server-filesystem), enabling Roots allows the server to know where your data directory is, thereby reading and writing files within that directory.

-Sampling allows MCP servers to ask MaiBot to call its LLM for certain tasks.
+Sampling allows the MCP server to request MaiBot to call a large language model in reverse to complete certain tasks.
 This is an advanced bidirectional capability.

 toml